 Nanfi N. Lubogo is Co-Executive Director (2004-present).
 She is a wife and mother of 3 children.
 Her daughter Stephanie is diagnosed with multiple special needs.
-Nanfi got involved first as a volunteer when Stephanie was in Birth to Three and has since gone on to serve on various committees, councils and boards both in state and nationally.
-Current appointments include: CT UCEDD Consumer Advisory Board; CT Office of Healthcare Innovation SIM Consumer Advisory Board and Practice Transformation Task Force; National Emergency Medical Services for Children (EMSC) Family Advisory Network; Department of Transportation National EMS Advisory Council (NEMSAC) and State Affiliate Organization Representative to the Family Voices Board of Directors.
+Nanfi got involved first as a volunteer when Stephanie was in Birth to Three and has since gone on to serve on various committees, councils, and boards both in state and nationally.
+Current appointments include: Board Vice President for National Family Voices, CT UCEDD Consumer Advisory Board; CT Office of Healthcare Innovation SIM Consumer Advisory Board and Practice Transformation Task Force; National Emergency Medical Services for Children (EMSC) Family Advisory Network; Department of Transportation National EMS Advisory Council (NEMSAC) and State Affiliate Organization Representative to the Family Voices Board of Directors.
 Nanfi is a Maternal and Child Health/Public Health Leadership Fellow and Partners in Policy Making Graduate.
-Outside of work, Nanfi is a Girl Scouts Leader and enjoys time with family, reading and gardening.
+Outside of work, Nanfi is a Girl Scouts Leader and enjoys time with family, reading, and gardening.

 PATH Staff Members